-Region: EnC published a study to help digital transformation of electricity networks in contracting parties18.
-May 2020. / SEE Energy News
+Region: EnC published a study to help digital transformation of electricity networks in contracting parties, SEE Energy News

 The Energy Community (EnC) contracting parties are lagging behind in most areas of the digital transformation of the electricity networks.
 That is why Energy Community Secretariat has published a study which maps the current situation of smart grids and smart meter penetration in the Energy Community contracting parties by listing ongoing and planned projects, based on responses to questionnaires prepared by the Secretariat in consultation with members of the Energy Community Distribution System Operators in Electricity (ECDSO-E) coordination group.